Combat787/no-autopilot-mod/README.md

 ## Autopilot

 Autopilot controls roll and pitch.
-Does not work on helicopters unless they fly like planes (tarantula probably works when propellers are horizontal. ibis not tested).
+Any aircraft works if they fly like a plane (tarantula probably works when propellers are horizontal. ibis not tested, chicane somehow works).

 Ascent/descent rate limits and target altitude can be configured with keyboard while flying.